 An example of a young woman responding to the call of leadership, 18-year-old Jamie Margolin is a climate change activist and co-executive director of Zero Hour, a Seattle-based climate action organization.
 Named one of People Magazine’s 25 Women Changing the World at the age of 16, Margolin, who identifies as Jewish and Latinx, is an inspirational role model for the young women of those communities and beyond.

-To help support the future generations of change making women, girls, and nonbinary folks, support YWCA through making a donation, attending our upcoming Seattle Luncheon, advocating for policies that benefit our community, or volunteering your time with one of our programs.
+To help support the future generations of change making women, girls, and nonbinary folks, support YWCA through making a donation, advocating for policies that benefit our community, or volunteering your time with one of our programs.

 Annalee Schafranek is the Marketing & Editorial Director at YWCA.
 She contributes agency news, press releases, and media coverage to the website.
 Annalee’s educational and professional experience has always focused on the place where gender equity and media meet.